Resource guide for new IT staff

-The University of Wisconsin–Madison is committed to supporting new employees in successfully transitioning to our workplace, as well as supporting the university’s need to quickly enable new employees to achieve high levels of proficiency.
+The University of Wisconsin–Madison is committed to supporting new employees in successfully transitioning to our workplace and quickly achieving high levels of proficiency.
 Work with your local onboarding coordinator to get started.

-This guide is designed for IT staff who are just beginning their career or changing roles at UW–Madison.
-We can help get you connected to the IT tips and resources you need to be successful on campus.
+This guide is for IT staff who are beginning their career or changing roles at UW–Madison.
+It can help get you connected to the IT tips and resources you need to be successful on campus.
 Welcome to UW–Madison!

 During your...